 Dr. Terrance Kwame-Ross is an Associate Professor in the Education Department, Augsburg University.
 Terrance also holds a Visiting Faculty-Lecturer appointment, in the School of Social Work, Youth Development Leadership (YDL) Graduate Program, University of Minnesota.

-Dr. Kwame-Ross’ scholarship, service, and teaching practice focuses on how individuals and human groups grow, develop, change, and stay the same, overtime.
-His focus cuts through academic and everyday life disciplines, and attempts to bring all bodies of knowledge together: Psychology, Sociology, Anthropology, Phenomenology, History, Religion/Theology, Political Science, Economics, Literature, and Philosophy.
-Here, Dr. Kwame-Ross brings an interrogative, interdisciplinary, integrative, and intersectional approach to teaching and learning across school, society, family, community, work, race, class, gender, sexual orientation and identity.
+Dr. Kwame-Ross’ scholarship, service, and teaching practice focuses on how individuals and human groups grow, develop and change, overtime.
+His focus cuts through academic and everyday life disciplines, and attempts to bring all bodies of knowledge together–Psychology, Sociology, Anthropology, Phenomenology, History, Religion/Theology, Political Science, Economics, Literature, and Philosophy–and ground in everyday life.
+Here, Dr. Kwame-Ross brings an interrogative, interdisciplinary, integrative and intersectional pedagogical approach to teaching and learning across school, society, family and church for whole-beingness.

 - Taught at the elementary and middle-level grades in public schools,

 - Co-founded and served as Principal and Instructional Leader, of New City School, a K-8 literacy and arts-infused academic and social-emotional integrated, Public Charter School, located in Minneapolis, Minnesota;

 - Created community-base after-school programs for young people for creative self-expression;